EvanCooper9/swift-week-view/README.md

 - `color`: (Optional) the color that the event will be displayed in.
 Defaults to red.

 > ### Note:
-> `weekViewGenerateEvents` is already being called asynchronously with a completion handler behind the scenes, so events are added aynchronously, event if they're fetched synchronously.
+> `weekViewGenerateEvents` is already being called asynchronously with a completion handler behind the scenes, so events are added aynchronously, even if they're fetched synchronously.

 ### 3. Initialize the instance
 #### A. Programmatically